arfoysal/Rokomari.com_Automation_using_POM/README.md

 - Go to Rokomari Web Site
 - Maximize the browser window
 - Wait for complete Pageload
-- Perform Unit testng
+- Perform testng
 - Take a screenshot

 ### TestCase 02: Test_002_SignUpWithGoogle

 - Hover on Sign In button
 - click on Sign up with Google button
-- Perform unit testng
+- Perform testng
 - Provide gmail credential and complete Sign up/ Sign IN
-- Perform unit testng & highlights username
+- Perform testng & highlights username
 - Take a screenshot

 ### TestCase 03: Test_003_SelectProduct